JavaScript: client-side vs server-side, SSG vs SSR, SPA vs MPA

 Client-side vs server-side JavaScript

-JavaScript can be useful to add some interactivity to a page loaded in a web browser.
-Although ideally, the basic functionality of a page should be usable even if the JavaScript is still loading, or fails to execute at all â perhaps because the user just entered a tunnel with their mobile phone, or are using an older browser, or perhaps because the developer made a small programming error causing the JavaScript to crash.
+The basic functionality of a page should be usable even without JavaScript.
+Because during every page load, there is a time where JavaScript is still loading, or perhaps it fails to execute at all â maybe because the user just entered a tunnel with their mobile phone, or are using an older device, or perhaps because the developer made a small programming error causing the JavaScript to crash, or some other reason.
 This concept of making a website first work under suboptimal conditions, and rely on more advanced tech like client-side JavaScript only for enhancements, is known as progressive enhancement.
-You may also have heard of the closely related concept of graceful degradation.

 Test and improve your websiteâs performance